Maximal parahoric arithmetic transfers, resolutions and modularity: Introduction

 \subsection{Notations and Conventions}

-\begin{itemize} \item Unless otherwise stated, any hermitian space $V$ over a field $F$ in this article is assumed to be non-degenerate.
-We always denote by $(\cdot,\cdot)_V$ the hermitian form on $V$, which is by definition is $F$-linear on the first factor and conjugate symmetric.
+\begin{itemize} \item Unless otherwise stated, any hermitian space $V$ over a quadratic extension $F/F_0$ in this article is assumed to be non-degenerate.
+We always denote by $(\cdot,\cdot)_V$ the hermitian form on $V$, which is by definition $F$-linear on the first factor and conjugate symmetric.
 The $F_0$-valued bilinear form $(x, y) \to \tr_{F/F_0} (x, y)_V$ makes $V$ a quadratic space over $F_0$. \item Let $X$ be an affine variety with an action of a reductive group $G$ over a field $F_0$.
-Then an element $x \in X(F_0)$ is called regular-semisimple if and only if the stabilizer of $x$ inside $G$ is trivial, and the orbit of $x$ is closed in $X$ under the Zariski topology.
+Then an element $x \in X(F_0)$ is called regular semi-simple if and only if the stabilizer of $x$ inside $G$ is trivial, and the orbit of $x$ is closed in $X$ under the Zariski topology.
 If $F_0$ is a $p$-adic field, this is equivalent to that $G(F_0)x$ is closed in $X(F_0)$ under the analytic topology. \end{itemize}